ivanseibel/timer/README.md

 - [x] Reducer to mark session as completed
 - [x] Abstract actions to a separate file
 - [x] Use Immer to simplify reducers
+- [ ] Persist history in local storage

 ## Technical Stack <a name = "tech_stack"></a>